dotuserr/subninja/README.md

 ## 🌐 Getting Started

-Visit [your-website-url] to start using SubNinja.
+Visit [https://subninja.vercel.app/] to start using SubNinja.
 No signup required - just enter your IP address and start calculating!

 Compatible with all modern browsers:
 - Google Chrome